 Satisfactory Academic Progress (SAP) Policy

-AP is measured in the following three ways:
+Academic progress is measured in three ways: